aidan-duggan/ReverseCarcassone/rules.md

 TODO determine odds of this.

+Success giving the attacking team 3 points.
+Play restarts with a Kickoff on the halfway line.
+Failure leads to a Kickoff on the defenders 22 line.

 #### Tracking Time
-After a fixed period of time, the next set piece that is not from a penalth ends the half, and play restarts
+After a fixed period of time, the next set piece that is not from a penalth ends the half.
+Play restarts with a kick off on the half way line with the opposite team that started the game kicking off.

 TODO figure out time tracking.